-- Our domestic distribution network continues to grow, particularly for the sale of LED lights, a massive market that we have only recently begun to penetrate. - We are in the final stages of securing an international distribution network and the governmental approvals necessary for international sales.
-We expect international sales to yield a significant portion of our revenue in fiscal 2015. - The EMC program, although it delays our revenue recognition, allows us to demand very high margins on EMC sales.
-We have entered into a number of EMC contracts during fiscal 2014 and for the three months ended August 31, 2014, and we expect more EMC will be signed in future periods. - Our engineers continue to enhance our existing products and develop new lighting products, each of which opens a new submarket for
+- We are in the final stages of securing an international distribution network and the governmental approvals necessary for international sales.
+We expect international sales to yield a significant portion of our revenue in fiscal 2016. - The EMC program, although it delays our revenue recognition, allows us to demand very high margins on EMC sales.
+We have entered into a number of EMC contracts during fiscal 2014 and for the nine months ended February 28, 2015, and we expect more EMC contracts will be signed in future periods. - Our engineers continue to enhance our existing products and develop new lighting products, each of which opens a new submarket for us.